Floetry: 2000–2004: Career breakthrough and Floetic

 In 2000, Floetry relocated from London to the United States.
-After briefly staying Atlanta, they relocated to Philadelphia.
+After briefly staying in Atlanta, they relocated to Philadelphia.
 During their time in Philadelphia, they wrote and produced songs for Jill Scott, Larry "Jazz" Anthony, and Bilal.
-Floetry eventually came under the management of Julius Erving III, which lead to them signing a recording contract with DreamWorks Records.
+Floetry eventually came under the management of Julius Erving III, which led to them signing a recording contract with DreamWorks Records.
 John McClain, who was DreamWorks's senior urban executive and Michael Jackson's then-manager, introduced them to Jackson.
 They penned the song "Butterflies" for his album Invincible (2001).

 Floetry first charted in August 2002 with "Floetic", the lead single from their debut album Floetic, which was released in the United States on 1 October 2002, featuring productions by Keith "Keshon" Pelzer, Darren "Limitless" Henson, Andre Harris, Vidal Davis, and Ivan "Orthodox" Barias.
 Floetic peaked at number nineteen on the Billboard 200 and number four on the Billboard Top R&B/Hip-Hop Albums.
 It also managed to sell over 864,000 copies in the United States alone, earning a gold certification by the Recording Industry Association of America (RIAA).
 The lead single "Floetic", reached number twenty-nine on the Billboard Hot R&B/Hip-Hop Singles & Tracks and number seventy-three on the UK Singles chart.
 In October 2002, the duo joined India.Arie as the opening act for her Voyage to World Tour.